-The Clay County Sheriff’s Office (CCSO) is not just a law enforcement agency.
-It is also an organization that operates like a business, requiring proper fiscal management and accounting of taxpayer dollars.
-Elise Gann serves as the chief financial officer.
-Annual fiscal audits help government entities like the sheriff’s office provide proof of solvent accounting standards and financial health as well as maintaining good internal record keeping protocols.
+The Clay County Sheriff’s Office is not just a law enforcement agency.
+It is also an organization that operates as a business, requiring proper fiscal management and accounting of taxpayer dollars.
+Vicki Adams serves as the agency’s executive financial officer.
+Annual fiscal audits help government entities like the sheriff’s office provide proof of solvent accounting standards and financial health as well as maintaining good internal record-keeping protocols.

-It is a tremendous responsibility to ensure all agency funds are properly spent and accounted for throughout the year, but the dedicated members of the Finance Department perform an excellent job with that task.
-The Fiscal Year (FY) 2016-2017 adopted general budget was $52,811,000.
+It is a tremendous responsibility to ensure all agency funds are properly spent and accounted for throughout the year, but the dedicated members of the Finance Division perform an excellent job with that task.

-In addition to the county appropriated funds, the sheriff’s office has various special revenue funds from specific revenue sources that are legally restricted to expenditures for specific purposes.
+In addition to the county-appropriated funds, the sheriff’s office has various special revenue funds from specific revenue sources that are legally restricted to expenditures for specific purposes.
 The agency’s special revenue funds consist mainly of state and federal grants awarded to the sheriff’s office throughout the year.
-Grant Administration staff members are responsible for the review of grant opportunities, application submissions and grant management.
-In FY 2016-2017, the agency applied for and received more than $163,134 in grant awards.
-These federal and local grants fund programs such as the Victims’ Advocate Unit and Teen Driver Challenge.
+Our members are responsible for the review of grant opportunities, application submissions and grant management.

-Purchasing Section staff processes more than $4 million worth of purchase orders for products or services annually.
+Our staff processes more than $4 million worth of purchase orders for products or services annually.
 These members seek to obtain a quality product for the best price by researching prices and assisting other departments in obtaining quotes with the goal of fiscal accountability for all taxpayer dollars spent.
-The staff also supports the entire agency in the areas of printing, supply and travel.

-If you are interested in doing business with the Clay County Sheriff’s Office, go to our Do Business page for more information.
+If you are interested in doing business with the Clay County Sheriff’s Office, go to our Purchasing page for more information.

 The following links may be of interest to current and former CCSO employees: